Revised September 2018

 Footwear and accessories

-Footwear for women was typically ankle shoes with a slightly pointed toe, in black leather.
+Owen-Crocker suggests that footwear for women was typically ankle shoes with a slightly pointed toe, in black leather.
 The leather shoes that I wear for Middle Eastern garb meet the description except for the color, so I was lucky there.
 Lacking these shoes, I would have worn felted slippers.
 The hosen I made have a separate entry in this blog, above.

 The brooch I selected was made by Raymond’s Quiet Press, a place I highly recommend for timely, affordable service and excellent products.
 My earrings were drop pendants of amethyst, and I wore a Byzantine style ring.
 I will probably make a wire wrapped ring such as those mentioned by Professor Owen-Crocker for future wear with this outfit.